 All entries shall have the number and class on each side of the motorcycle, which shall be clearly visible with the rider in the riding position.
-Numbers shall be a minimum of 3 in. high by 1 in. wide, class designation characters shall be a minimum of 1 in. high; both must contrast with the background on which they are applied.
+Numbers shall be a minimum of 3 in. high by 1 in. wide, class class rules.

+designation characters shall be a minimum of 1 in. high; both must contrast with the background on which they are applied.

+Number and Class designation are to be in one place, grouped together on the motorcycle.
 Number/class may be applied to a surface on the motorcycle or number plates may be used.
 Number plates shall be securely mounted with a minimum dimension of 6 in. by 8 in. and a maximum dimension of 10 in. by 12 in., with a minimum corner radius of 1 in.
-Number plate location is dependent on specific class rules.
+Number plate location is dependent on specific